The Cooler: Plot

-In Las Vegas, unlucky Bernie Lootz works at the Shangri-La casino as a "cooler" - a man with near professionally bad luck, his presence at a casino designed to stop people from winning.
+In Las Vegas, unlucky Bernie Lootz works at the Shangri-La casino as a "cooler" – a man with near-professional bad luck, his presence at a casino designed to stop people from winning.
 A cocktail waitress, Natalie, takes no real notice of Bernie, who is smitten with her.
 The casino manager and partner, Shelly, prides himself on running a "classically" Las Vegas casino, and resents the new establishments that attract a lower clientele.
 The owners, however, hire an advisor named Larry to help bring in more money with techniques contrary to Shelly's outdated policies.
 Bernie informs Shelly that he is leaving town in a week.

 After an encounter during which Bernie rescues Natalie from an aggressive customer, she appears to take an interest in him.
 Eager to prevent Bernie from leaving the casino, Shelly secretly prods Natalie into asking him out for a drink.
 They end up sleeping together, after which Natalie takes a genuine interest in Bernie.
 Although they begin seeing each other, Bernie is apprehensive due to his mostly bad luck.
 He reveals to Natalie that he used to be a gambling addict and was in huge debt to several casinos; Shelly "saved" him by breaking his kneecap and paying off his debts in exchange for Bernie's work as a cooler for six years, which ends at the end of the week.
 By accident, the couple run into Bernie's estranged son Mikey and his pregnant wife Charlotte, who are scamming a diner by faking labor.
 Bernie tells Mikey to stop by the casino sometime.

-Bernie is happy with his new relationship and his "cooling" abilities fade, much to Shelly's anger.
+Bernie is happy with his new relationship and his "cooling" abilities reverse, bringing good luck instead, much to Shelly's anger.
 Mikey and Charlotte come by the motel and Bernie gives them $3,000, but Natalie is skeptical of Charlotte's behavior.
 When Bernie reveals to Natalie he intends to leave Vegas, she initially says she won't go with him and Bernie is upset.
 When Bernie fails to cool Mikey at the craps table, Shelly realizes he is being cheated by Mikey.
 Shelly takes Mikey and Charlotte downstairs and his crew begins beating Mikey.
 Bernie then promises to pay the $150,000 Mikey was up, but Shelly breaks Mikey's hand and punches Charlotte, revealing her pregnancy was being faked anyway.
 Though distraught, that night Natalie and Bernie confess their love for one another, and Bernie again becomes a good luck charm.